List of Crash Bandicoot characters: Doctor Nefarious Tropy

 Doctor Nefarious Tropy is a pompous scientist who specializes in time travel and fights using a giant tuning fork.
-Tropy is voiced by Michael Ensign in the Naughty Dog games, Crash Nitro Kart and Crash Twinsanity, Corey Burton in Crash Bandicoot: The Wrath of Cortex, Crash Bandicoot N. Sane Trilogy and Crash Team Racing Nitro-Fueled, and JP Karliak in Crash Bandicoot 4: It's About Time, with his female counterpart voiced by Sarah Tancer in It's About Time.
+Tropy is voiced by Michael Ensign in the Naughty Dog games, Crash Nitro Kart and Crash Twinsanity, Corey Burton in Crash Bandicoot: The Wrath of Cortex, Crash Bandicoot N. Sane Trilogy and Crash Team Racing Nitro-Fueled, and J. P. Karliak in Crash Bandicoot 4: It's About Time, with his female counterpart voiced by Sarah Tancer in It's About Time.
 Tropy was created by Naughty Dog as a time-traveling boss that would fit in a time-traveling plot.
 Charles Zembillas drew the first sketches of Tropy (and the doodle he created as Naughty Dog was describing the character to him) on January 22, 1998.
 Tropy's wearable time-traveling device was conceptualized early on in the character's design evolution and initially appeared as a belt-like contraption that featured a digital read out displaying the year Tropy intended to travel to.
 At one point in its aesthetic development, Tropy's time machine was covered in clock gears and mechanisms, including a cuckoo clock on the machine's lower-right area; Zembillas assumed that the details could be created as a texture in Adobe Photoshop and placed over the modeled character's polygon structure.
 Furthermore, the pistons on the back of the machine were connected to each other through joint-like bearings.
 These details were ultimately omitted for being too complex for the original PlayStation console to handle.
 The exhaust pipes and pistons were retained due to their reflection of Tropy's unhealthy obsession with time.